Cryptocurrency has a reputation problem.

 At the time of writing, XRP is the world’s 4th largest cryptocurrency coin by market capitalization, with around $4.5bn USD equivalent in circulation.

-Like all blockchain-based currencies, XRP transaction data is publicly available.
-This allows those of us interested in link analysis AML and fraud detection to explore and visualize the connections to find insight.
+Like most blockchain-based currencies, XRP transaction data is publicly available.
+This allows those of us interested in cryptocurrency AML and fraud detection to explore and visualize the connections to find insight.

 Advanced filtering options give analysts the power to instantly pinpoint the exact transaction amount and the time it took place.

-In part two, we show you each stage of the process for visualizing and analyzing XRP cryptocurrency, from building a graph model and designing a visual model, to exploring the data and revealing patterns of possible AML violations.
+In part two of this blog post, we show you each stage of the process for visualizing and analyzing XRP cryptocurrency, from building a graph model and designing a visual model, to exploring the data and revealing patterns of possible AML violations.
 You’ll see how our SDKs power tools that are essential to the compliance process.

-In the meantime, if you want to learn more about how our products help manage risk and threat in financial services, download our white paper
+In the meantime, if you want to learn more about how our products help manage risk and threat in financial services, download our financial services white paper